 Managers playing to this attribute have to be skilled at creating the right kind of buzz to imply that everybody wants the item, and therefore, so should you.

 Beyond any of the factors described above is the broader consideration of quality.

 The concept of quality means more than just free of defects or errors.
 The word is a bit of a catchall and can be taken to mean many different things.

-Indeed, most of the features of the preceding list can be seen as contributing to quality.
+Indeed, most of the features in the preceding list of global business product characteristics can be seen as contributing to quality.
 Many organizations have come to embrace the concept of quality as a source of competitive advantage (e.g. “At Ford, Quality is Job 1”).